Pure Michigan Outdoors

 Perch, small-mouth bass and northern pike lure anglers to the park.
 Families head for the beach along Sand Bay.
 You'll find a playground, picnic tables nearby and campsites.

-In west Michigan, you'll want to explore camping options at campsites like Muskegon State Park, Hoffmaster, or Yankee Springs.
-In southeast Michigan, you'll find Algonac, Lakeport and Waterloo state parks.
+In west Michigan, you'll want to explore camping options at campsites like Muskegon State Park, Hoffmaster State Park, or Yankee Springs.
+In southeast Michigan, you'll find Algonac State Park and Waterloo State Park.

 Michigan is also home to two national parks, two national lakeshores and one national recreation area.
 Isle Royale National Park, approximately 50 miles off the Keweenaw Peninsula, is the largest national park in the United States.
 This remote summer retreat, shaped by glaciers some 13,000 years ago, remains a rugged, spectacular wilderness.
 Backpackers can explore 166 miles of hiking trails past ancient copper mines and lakes where moose graze.
 Canoeing, kayaking, trout fishing and scuba diving are popular pastimes.
 The island is accessible by passenger ferry or floatplane from Houghton.